Enhancement Shaman DPS Mythic+ Tips — Battle for Azeroth (BfA) 8.2.5

 - Earth Elemental is an emergency tool that can be used in situations where the tank is in extreme danger of dying, or has already died, to catch some loose enemies for a few seconds.
 It will likely die quickly, but relieving a small amount of pressure can be invaluable in M+.

 - Sundering is a strong DPS tool and incapacitates targets hit.
-This is extremely niche, as enemies will likely be broken out of this, but it does also provide an interrupt, since the cast can bypass interrupt immunity.
+This secondary effect takes some effort to use as enemies will likely be broken out of this quickly.
+It does however interrupt targets due to the crowd control effect, and bypasses interrupt immunities in the process.

-- Hex can be used as a crowd control option in the event that a target is too dangerous to engage with others.
+- Hex can be used as a crowd control option in the event that a target is too dangerous to engage with others, but will put you in combat if you are using this to skip enemies and get too close.

 - Wind Rush Totem can be talented if additional movement speed is needed for the group.